 The film is a gripping rollercoaster ride of teenage awkwardness and heartfelt friendship, earning it a standing ovation at its premiere at the Sundance Film Festival.
 Reviews have largely been positive with critics praising the screenplay and cast.
 Me, Earl and The Dying Girl is available on Netflix.

 20th Century Women shows that you are never too old to come into your own.
 This 2016 drama tells the story of a determined single mother in her fifties, raising her adolescent and rebellious son, Jamie.
 She enlists the help of two younger women to help with Jamie's upbringing.

 The beauty of this film is in how complex yet completely relatable the characters are.
 20th Century Women is a touching tale that explores what growth means for all the characters, hiding nothing from the viewer.
 It’s the recognizable messiness of this coming-of-age story that makes it so relatable which is why it makes its way on my list.

 6. Columbus (2017)

 When a famous architect on tour from another country with his son suddenly falls ill, his son finds him stranded in a small city where he strikes up an unlikely friendship with someone at the local library.
 It’s only a matter of time before feelings begin to emerge, and as both of them adventure through the town, they are forced to face their own conflicted emotions.

-The acting is stellar with breath-taking visuals, as South Korean director Kogonada showcases the rich architecture on offer in the midwestern city of Columbus with his first directorial debut.
+The acting in Columbus is stellar with breath-taking visuals, as South Korean director Kogonada showcases the rich architecture on offer in the midwestern city of Columbus with his first directorial debut.

 If you’re looking for a coming of age movie like Lady Bird, this is it.